derekmwright/aoc-2020/README.md

 ## Day 5

 Its just binary conversions, this was a quick one.
 Ruby `slice_when` comes to the rescue again for partitioning arrays.

+## Day 6

+Lots of text splitting / array manipulation, makes for ugly code.
+However, its pretty short and gets the job done quickly.